nextflow-io/nextflow/docs/config.rst

-enabled            When ``true`` Nextflow sends the workflow tracing and execution metrics to the Nextflow Tower service (default: ``false``). accessToken        The unique access token specific to your account on an instance of Tower. endpoint           The endpoint of your Tower deployment (default: ``https://tower.nf``). workspaceId        The ID of your workspace (default: your personal workspace).
+enabled            When ``true`` Nextflow sends the workflow tracing and execution metrics to the Nextflow Tower service (default: ``false``). accessToken        The unique access token specific to your account on an instance of Tower. endpoint           The endpoint of your Tower deployment (default: ``https://tower.nf``). workspaceId        The ID of the Tower workspace where the run should be added (default: the launching user personal workspace).
 ================== ================

 The above options can be used by prefixing them with the ``tower`` scope or surrounding them by curly